 The Trustee may resign or the Grantor may replace the Trustee, but such resignation or replacement shall not be effective until the Grantor has appointed a successor trustee and this successor accepts the appointment.
 The successor trustee shall have the same powers and duties as those conferred upon the Trustee hereunder.
 Upon the successor trustee's acceptance of the appointment, the Trustee shall assign, transfer, and pay over to the successor trustee the funds and properties then constituting the Fund.
 If for any reason the Grantor cannot or does not act in the event of the resignation of the Trustee, the Trustee may apply to a court of competent jurisdiction for the appointment of a successor trustee or for instructions.
-The successor trustee shall specify the date on which it assumes administration of the trust in writing sent to the Grantor and the present Trustee by certified mail 10 days before such change becomes effective.
+The successor trustee shall specify the date on which it assumes administration of the trust in writing sent to the Grantor, the Commissioner and the present Trustee by certified mail or other trackable mail service approved by the Commissioner 10 days before such change becomes effective.
+The successor trustee shall certify in writing sent to the Grantor, the Commissioner and the present Trustee that the successor trustee is qualified to act as a trustee in accordance with section 22a-449(d)-109(k)(1) of the RCSA.
 Any expenses incurred by the Trustee as a result of any of the acts contemplated by this Section shall be paid as provided in Section 9.